New Crescent Society: History

-Impact
+Moonsighters Academy

+In 2025, the New Crescent Society joined the University of Cambridge and the University of Leeds in establishing the Moonsighters Academy, a nine-month programme combining astronomy education, online and in-person training, and practical lunar observations.
+The programme was funded through a Spark Award from the Science and Technology Facilities Council, part of UK Research and Innovation, and was intended to train community leaders to establish local astronomy and lunar-observation activities in their own communities.

+The programme began with residential training at the University of Leeds in January 2026 before continuing through online sessions, practical observations and peer support.
+With a final meeting at the University of Cambridge and Cambridge central Mosque in June 2026 The academy's cohort consisted of 38 participants from across the UK, with an equal number of men and women, and included imams, Scout leaders and other community organisers.

+Activities and partnerships

 The New Crescent Society has helped dozens of UK mosques align their calendars with local sightings, and its work has been featured by BBC News, BBC One Show, New Scientist, and Al Jazeera for its "citizen-science Islam" approach.
 The group has also co-hosted the "Moon & Faith" exhibition at the Royal Greenwich Observatory alongside yearly Ramadan sightings.
 It also works closely with Cambridge University.
 The society had also provided expert advice on the size, angle and timing of the crescent moon to the Mayor of London assembly in assisting with its "London Eye Eid light up.".
 The UK Royal charter affiliated The Scout Association also worked with the society to make sighting the crescent moon one of its child friendly outdoor activities.

+The Society has developed a longstanding relationship with the Royal Observatory Greenwich through public astronomy events and moonsighting programmes.
+On 18 February 2026, the Royal Observatory and NCS jointly broadcast a live search for the Ramadan crescent from Greenwich, presented by Royal Observatory astronomer Jake Foster and NCS director Imad Ahmed.
+NCS observers joined the broadcast from locations around the country, with the organisation reporting a confirmed sighting from Jersey shortly after the livestream ended.

+The National Maritime Museum's 2025–26 annual report described the collaboration with NCS as an established partnership.
+It reported that the 2026 Ramadan broadcast received 14,800 YouTube views on the day, later increasing to 32,200, with a further 46,977 views through the Royal Museums Greenwich website.

+NCS has also participated in public astronomy and educational activities at venues including the Natural History Museum, Trafalgar Square and Stonehenge.

 1447 Islamic calendar dates (UK)

 The table below gives the Islamic months for 1447 AH in the United Kingdom according to the New Crescent Society's (NCS) local naked-eye moonsighting criteria.
-Dates are projected from crescent visibility data published by the HM Nautical Almanac Office who work directly with NCS & ICOUK to provide predictions that can be used by Government Departments, Islamic Intuitions and schools/employers.
+Dates are projected from crescent visibility data published by the HM Nautical Almanac Office who work directly with NCS to provide predictions that can be used by Government Departments, Islamic Intuitions and schools/employers.